titooo7/gfn-installer-linux-amd/README.md

   * **Enables GeForce NOW on Unsupported Systems:** NVIDIA’s official Linux support is currently limited to ChromeOS and the Steam Deck.
 This script installs the official Steam Deck application of GeForce NOW and creates a custom launcher with the required arguments to bypass these restrictions.

-  * **Supports High-Resolution Streaming:** Enables GeForce NOW Ultimate subscribers to stream at 1440p 120FPS and up to 4K 60FPS, provided their AMD GPU and display are capable.
+  * **Supports High-Resolution Streaming:** Enables GeForce NOW Ultimate subscribers to stream not just at 1440p 120FPS, but also up to 4K 90FPS, provided their AMD GPU and display are capable.

   * **Minimal and Safe:** The script installs the official GeForce NOW application via Flatpak.
 The only addition is a lightweight launcher script to apply necessary settings, without modifying core system files.